Team-Built-Different/Kounting_Kalories/README.txt

 activity_create_meal.xml
   - This is the xml for the GUI for the Create Meal.java class.
 It has two edit text boxes one for meal name and the other for calorie amount.
 Then one button to store the info into the database. activity_custom_meal.xml
+- This the GUI for the custom meals screen.

 activity_history.xml
 - This is the GUI for the history screen.